0x3F3F/0x3F3F.github.io/_posts/2019-11-08-Secular-Trend-Currency-Debasement.md

 play on currency debasement.

 Compared to gold, silver is a tiny market.
-The same amount of money entering the silver market would drive it much higher.
+The same amount of money entering the silver market would drive it far higher.
 Alternatively, the market could be contained (manipulated) with a far smaller amount of money.

 Silver is both a precious and an industrial metal.
 It is a by-product of other industrial metal mining and so in a crisis I'd expect its supply to decrease and support the price.

-# Gold / Silver Ratio
+## Gold / Silver Ratio

 One key aspect of silver investment is the ratio of gold to silver, currently around 85.
 In times of crisis this could decrease to around 20 or so, which gives the leverage to supercharge